 Always respond quickly to questions and complaints, whether it's through your website or on social media, working quickly to correct the mistake.
 If your customer trusts you, they will be more willing to forgive.

 3. Not Reaching International Demand

 If you're not shipping your products overseas, you could be missing out on a vast, possibly untapped, market.

 International shipping can be daunting and comes with its own set of problems and considerations.
 One way to simplify the process is to purchase third-party insurance with a company that specializes in international shipping.
 With extended coverage to different parts of the world, you will be able to ship anywhere.
-Some other ways to cut down on global shipping problems are:
+Here are some other ways to cut down on global shipping problems.

-- Use Shipping Calculators- International shipping rates depend on package size, weight, dimensions and other distinguishing factors.
+International shipping rates depend on package size, weight, dimensions and other distinguishing factors.
 If you are loyal to a carrier, use their shipping calculator.
-Otherwise, ShipGooder has a great tool that lets you compare different carriers.
+This guide, USPS Shipping Calculator and FAQs, can help you determine what specific information you need to utilize USPS's shipping calculator.
 Be aware of average shipping prices in specific countries, especially when dealing with your best-selling products, as this helps you keep a handle on your costs.

 4. Unavailable Merchandise